MalikiOne/JaLBot/README.md

     you can create an rss.json file adding rss feeds as commands.
 See rss.json.example in the config folder for details

 ## Other Bits and bobs
-	If you want !game and !twitch commands
+	If you want !game and !twitch commands please be sure to edit the games and streams JSON files to fit your needs!

 # Instructions for using the files